 The Complicated Medicaid Transfer Rules

 As explained in this post about qualifying for Medicaid coverage of your nursing home care, you’re limited to $2,000 in countable assets (in most states) and your spouse is limited to about $130,000.
 So, why not qualify for Medicaid coverage of nursing home care, simply by transferring assets out of your name so your accounts total less than $2,000?
 Because Congress does not want you to move into a nursing home on Monday, give all your money to your children (or whomever) on Tuesday, and qualify for Medicaid on Wednesday.
 So it has imposed restrictions on the ability of people to transfer assets before applying for Medicaid coverage without receiving fair value in return.
-(Beware that there are exceptions to the Medicaid transfer rules described below.)
+(Beware that there are exceptions to the Medicaid transfer rules described below and many states have more lenient rules for Medicaid eligibility non-nursing home care.)

 Calculation of the Transfer Penalty